 Roatan is generally considered safer for tourists than mainland Honduras, with a lower crime rate.
 However, petty crime can occur.

 West End & West Bay are generally safe during the day.
-Exercise caution at night, especially on less-trafficked paths.
+Exercise caution at night, especially on a smaller number of-trafficked paths.
 Coxen Hole & French Harbour are working towns; be watchful after dark and consider taxis.

 General Emergency: 911 (reliability varies); Local Police (Coxen Hole): (504) 2445-1215.